ibm-cloud-docs/containers/vpc_network_policy.md

     <td>After 1</td>
     </tr>
     <tr>
-    <td>Multizone clusters: Allow worker nodes in one subnet to communicate with the worker nodes in all other subnets within the cluster.
+    <td>Multizone clusters: Allow worker nodes in one subnet to communicate with the worker nodes in other subnets within the cluster.
 Create one rule for each subnet that you want to connect to.</td>
     <td>Allow</td>
     <td>ALL</td>
     <td>IP or CIDR</td>